AsnaMarzook/Electricity-Bill-Calculator/README.md

 streamlit run main.py
 ```

-Enter the number of units consumed and any outstanding value.
+- Enter the number of units consumed in the text input field.
-Click the "Calculate" button.
-The total bill amount will be displayed below.

-**Example:**

-Number of units: 100

-Outstanding value: 500

-Total bill amount: 1500

-### Notes:

-The electricity bill calculation is based on the following rates:

-- 0-30 units: Rs.400 per unit
-- 31-60 units: Rs.550 per unit
-- 61-90 units: Rs.650 per unit
-- 91-120 units:  Rs.1500 per unit
-- 121-180 units:  Rs.1500 per unit
-- 181+ units:  Rs.2000 per unit
+- Enter any outstanding value (if applicable).

-The outstanding value is added to the total bill amount.
+- Click the "Calculate" button to generate the bill breakdown.
+- The app will display the total charges, energy charge, fixed charge, and outstanding value.

 ## Contribution: